Double well potentials and quantum gates: Two particles in a potential well

-Here $\psi_g(x_i)$ is the wave function the $i$th particle in the ground state.
-Particles in the first excited state have the wave function $\psi_e(x_i)$ with energy eigenvalue $E_e$ (where $E_e = 4E_g$ for a square well).
-The first excited level of the two-particle system has energy $E_{g,e} = E_g + E_e$, and the two possible wave functions are
+or linear combinations of such functions.
+The lowest configuration of the two-particle system has energy $ E_{g,g} = 2 E_g$, and wave function $\Psi_{g,g}=\psi_g(x_1)\psi_g(x_2)$, where $\psi_g(x_i)$ is the wave function of the $i$th particle in the ground state.
+The first excited level of the two-particle system has energy $E_{g,e} = E_g + E_e$, and has two eigenfunctions (which are a product of single particle states):

-The degeneracy of the first excited state (and higher lying ones) arises from the symmetry of the system under the exchange of particle labels, i.e.\ the energy of two particles of the same mass in the same potential does not depend on which particle is in the excited state.
-To determine the effect of an interaction we therefore need to use degenerate perturbation theory.
+The degeneracy of the first excited state (and higher states) arises from the symmetry of the system under the exchange of particle labels, that is, the energy of two particles of the same mass in the same potential well does not depend on which particle is in the excited state.
+To determine the effect of an interaction we need to use degenerate perturbation theory.